On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation: Introduction

-On the other hand, if $\Theta$ is a singleton, $(X_{t})_{t\geq0}$ is a classical L\'{e}vy process with triplet $\Theta$, and $X_{1}$ is an $\alpha $-stable random variable.
-The convergence rate of the classical $\alpha $-stable central limit theorem has been studied in the Kolmogorov distance (see, e.g., \cite{DN2002,H19811,H19812,HL2015,IL1971,JP1998}) and in the Wasserstein-1 distance or the smooth Wasserstein distance (see, e.g., \cite{AMPS2017,CGS2011,CX2019,JLL2020,NP2012,X2019}).
-The first type is proved by the characteristic functions that do not exist in the sublinear framework, while the second type relies on Stein's method, which fails under the sublinear setting.
-Herein we shall employ a monotone approximation scheme for the PIDE (\ref{1.1}) to derive the convergence rate of the $\alpha$-stable central limit theorem under sublinear expectation.
+On the other hand, the classical probability literature mainly deals with $\Theta$ as a singleton, so $(X_{t})_{t\geq0}$ becomes a classical L\'{e}vy process with triplet $\Theta$, and $X_{1}$ is an $\alpha$-stable random variable.
+The corresponding convergence rate of the classical $\alpha$-stable central limit theorem (with $\Theta$ as a singleton) has been studied in the Kolmogorov distance (see, e.g., \cite{DN2002,H19811,H19812,HL2015,IL1971,JP1998}) and in the Wasserstein-1 distance or the smooth Wasserstein distance (see, e.g., \cite{AMPS2017,CGS2011,CX2019,JLL2020,NP2012,X2019}).
+The first type is proved by the characteristic functions which do not exist in the sublinear framework, while the second type relies on Stein's method which also fails under the sublinear setting.